 The incoming and outgoing live or phase wires are also connected permanently with the help of connecting terminals to the base.
 After blowing off the element during a fault condition, the carrier can be pulled out and again rewired with a new fuse wire.
 Thus, restoring service very quickly with negligible additional expenditure.

 Commonly used in domestic installations and some circuits where very low fault currents are to be handled.

 - They are relatively cheap

 - Electrical service to consumers can be restored very quickly.

 - Cannot be used for high fault current.
-This is because the fuse bridge and base can easily get damage under very heavy short-circuit condition.
+This is because the fuse bridge and base can easily get damaged under very heavy to short-circuit conditions.

 - Protection is not reliable.
-This point is proven from the fact that the fuse element can easily be rewired with an incorrect gauge especially by an inexperienced people.
+This point is proven by the fact that the fuse element can easily be rewired with an incorrect gauge, especially by inexperienced people.

 - Since the wire is exposed to air, it is subjected to deterioration due to oxidation caused by heating.

 - Relatively slow in interrupting fault current (slow speed of operation).

 - Risk of fire – hazards due to external flash on blowing.